NikosAlexandris/CourseProject_TidyData/README.md

 `source("run_analysis.R")`

 will read and execute the script that performs certain operations on a data set in order to prepare tidy data that can be used for later analysis.
+The final structure and content of the tidy data set is detailed in the file "CodeBook.md".

 ## DATA SOURCES